savrus/hl/README.md

 Maximum label size 78
 ```

-If your CPU has Hyper Threading enabeld, use `-t` argument to specify the number of threads to be equal to the real number of cores.
+If your CPU has Hyper Threading enabled, use `-t` argument to specify the number of threads to be equal to the real number of cores.
-Performance may reduce dramaticaly if there are more threads than cores.
+Performance may reduce dramatically if there are more threads than cores.

-Keep in mind that `hhl` requires O(n^2) memory and the time complexity is O(n^3) (O(nm log n) is `-u` is set).
+Keep in mind that `hhl` requires O(n^2) memory and the time complexity is O(n^3) (O(nm log n) if `-u` is set).

 ### Akiba